• Skip to primary navigation

 Instructions

-• Heat vegan butter (or olive oil) in a pot over med-high heat.
+• Heat olive oil (or butter) in a saucepan over high-medium heat.
 Add crushed vermicelli and continuously stir until golden brown.

-• Add rice and stir through, coating it with the buttered vermicelli.
+• Add the rinsed rice and stir through, coating it with the buttered vermicelli.

-• Add water and salt.
-Bring it to a boil and then turn heat to low and allow to cook for about 10-12 minutes.
-Once rice is cooked, allow it to sit (covered) for about 10 minutes and then fluff with a fork and serve.
+Add water and salt.
+Bring it to a boil and then turn the heat to low and allow to cook for about 10-12 minutes.
+Once the rice is cooked, allow it to sit (covered) for about 10 minutes (see notes below), and then fluff with a fork and serve.

 Video